vmware-archive/cbsensor-linux-bpf/README.md

 ### Prerequisites
 * Works on 4.4 kernels and newer!
 * bcc or libbpf for Ubuntu distros
-* More bleeding edge kernels might require a newer version of BCC your distro provides
+* More bleeding edge kernels might require a newer version of BCC than your distro provides

 ## Documentation